cBioPortal/cbioportal/portal/src/integration-tests/saml-oauth2-setup/README.md

 ## Run integration tests only

-Change working directory to the root of the project.
 After starting the tomcat server above, you can run all tests with:

 ```$bash
+cd portal/src/integration-tests/saml-oauth2-setup
 mvn test failsafe:integration-test
 ```